adhocteam/vets-website/content/pages/index.md

 <div class="row text-center">
 <div class="column-padded text-center mx-auto medium-8 stars-tagline">
-  <h2>The Department of Veterans Affairs is working hard to make it easier for you to get the services you've earned.</h2>
+  <h2>The Department of Veterans Affairs is working hard to make it easier for you to get the services you’ve earned.</h2>
 </div>
 </div>
 </div>